Updated On

 Today’s Homeowner Tips

 If you’re worried about soil temperatures getting too low for your grass seed, cover the seed with hay.
-It acts as an insulator and helps preserve warmth and moisture in the ground, similar to how mulch does this for your plants.
+It acts as an insulator and helps preserve warmth and moisture in the ground, similar to how mulch does for your plants.

 Beyond the temperature, drought and heavy rain will also impact your seed growth.
 Drought conditions can prevent the seed from receiving the necessary moisture to grow, while heavy rain can wash away the seed and soil.